shaikhmedia/task-manager/README.md

 # Task Manager app
-This is full stack app built with Reach hooks and Firebase
+This is a full stack app built with React hooks and Firebase